rcd-dpeng/skillBuildingSheet5/Initialization/EnableTouchscreen.md

 ## Instructions to enable Kivy touchscreen:

-1. Run sample Kivy code.
+1. Run any Kivy code.
 Use Control+C to exit the program (since touchscreen will not be functioning).

 2. Navigate to `~/kivy` and open `.kivy`'s `config.ini` with nano:
 ```